 - Service dogs must be harnessed, leashed, or tethered and under the handler’s control, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.

 - Service dogs in the Testing room must remain on the floor near the handler.

-- Service dog needs must be taken care of prior to the beginning of an exam.
+- Service dogs' needs must be taken care of prior to the beginning of an exam.

 - Service dogs must not pose a disruption to other students in any way.

-- Service dogs must be trained to behave properly in all DR facilities, which include Testing.
-Inappropriate behavior that disrupts the normal course of business or threatens the health or safety of others will be required to discontinue testing and reschedule the exam pending professor approval.
+- Service dogs must be trained to behave properly in all OAE facilities, which include the OAE testing center.
+Inappropriate behavior that disrupts the normal course of business or threatens the health or safety of others will be required to discontinue testing and reschedule the exam pending professor's approval.

-- Service dog will not be provided care or food by DR staff.
+- Service dogs will not be provided care or food by OAE staff.

-A service dog will be removed from Testing if:
+A service dog will be removed from the OAE testing center if: